Lionel Corporation: Decline and bankruptcy

 Lionel's efforts to diversify failed to compensate for the public's declining interest in its toy trains.
 By 1966, Lionel's revenue was $28 million, 40 percent from government contracts.
 Meanwhile, Lionel's closest competitor also was fading: in January 1967, the parent company of rival American Flyer, the A. C. Gilbert Company, went bankrupt.
 Lionel bought the American Flyer brand name and product line in May of that year in a $150,000 deal; however, Lionel lacked the money to exploit them and filed bankruptcy less than four months later, on August 7, 1967.

 In 1969, Lionel's sales had declined to just over $1 million per year.
 Lionel sold the product die tooling for its struggling train line and leased the rights to the Lionel brand name to the cereal company General Mills.
-The Lionel brand name continues today, owned by Lionel, LLC, yet many Lionel train enthusiasts consider 1969 the end of the "true Lionel trains", due to the original Lionel Corporation divesting itself of toy train production and the changes in design and manufacture, sometimes for the worse, under Lionel trains' new owners.
+The Lionel brand name continues today, owned by Lionel, LLC.
+But many Lionel train enthusiasts consider 1969 the end of the "true Lionel trains", due to the original Lionel Corporation divesting itself of toy train production and the changes in design and manufacture, sometimes for the worse, that took place under Lionel trains' new owners.